Dear

 Chromophane = Retinal pigment in lower vertebrates (Holmes, 1979).

-of DNA contains many genes.
+DNA contains many genes.

 Chromosome = Occurring in the nucleus of a cell (Allaby, 1985).
 Composed